shendo/websnort/README.rst

 --------

-``websnort`` provides a web interface for user and system submission of packet capture files to run against a ``snort`` IDS instance.
-Alerts and logs are returned as results.
+``websnort`` provides a web interface for user and system submission of packet capture files to run against IDS instances.
+Alerts and details from the analysis are returned as results.

 If you are after a web interface for monitoring a running ``snort`` instance, see https://www.snort.org/downloads#additional-downloads instead.

+While originally developed specifically for ``snort``.
+Recent releases support a flexible IDS plugin system which also supports ``suricata`` out of the box.

+``websnort`` can be configured to run the same submitted packet capture against any number of IDS instances, configs and rulesets.
+This allows broader coverage and comparison between installs and rule versions.

 Getting Started
 ---------------